(Un)likelihood Training for Interpretable Embedding: Experiments

-The result is shown in Table \ref{exp:comparison_clip}, which contrasts the search performances after employing CLIP features for model training.
-For a fair comparison, all the compared methods are trained in the similar fashion with the visual features of CLIP.
-In addition, we include a baseline, i.e., CLIP, which directly ranks video shots by comparing their textual and visual CLIP features using cosine similarity.
-Employing the CLIP feature has generally boosted the search performances for all the compared methods.
-Specifically, ITV shows higher xinfAP scores on 113 out of 190 queries, with corresponding numbers of 118, 107 and 116 for SEA, RIVRL and LAFF, respectively.
+The result is shown in Table \ref{exp:comparison_clip}, which contrasts the search performances after employing these features for model training.
+For a fair comparison, all the compared methods are trained in a similar fashion with the visual features of CLIP or BLIP-2.
+In addition, we include the baselines, i.e., CLIP and BLIP-2, which directly rank video shots by comparing their textual and visual features using cosine similarity.
+Employing these features generally boosts the search performances for all the compared methods.
+Specifically, for CLIP, ITV shows higher xinfAP scores on 113 out of 190 queries, with corresponding numbers of 118, 107, and 116 for SEA, RIVRL, and LAFF, respectively.
 Although the baseline CLIP does not perform well, there are specific queries (e.g., query-589 \textit{Find shots of car driving scenes in a rainy day}) with terms (e.g., rainy day) that CLIP either performs better or boosts the performances of other approaches.
-In general, for vocabularies that are absent or rare in ITV (e.g., destroyed buildings), employing CLIP features in ITV is helpful in search performance.
+BLIP-2 exhibits higher performance than CLIP.
+ITV, SEA, and RIVRL show slightly better average performance with BLIP-2 than CLIP.
+Such improvement, nevertheless, is not noticed for LAFF.
+In general, for vocabularies that are absent or rare in ITV (e.g., destroyed buildings), employing the CLIP or BLIP-2 feature in ITV is helpful in search performance.
 Similar observations are also noted for other approaches.
 While all the approaches show noticeable improvements, ITV still demonstrates the best performance on average.
-This is mainly due to the ability of ITV in decoding coherent concepts for the interpretation of embedding.
-Other approaches remain suffering from not being able to differentiate exclusive concept pairs (e.g., indoor versus outdoor, black versus white) despite with CLIP features.
-Their performances (with CLIP) are indeed not better than ITV (without CLIP).
+This is mainly due to the ability of ITV to decode coherent concepts for the interpretation of embedding.
+Other approaches remain suffering from not being able to differentiate exclusive concept pairs (e.g., \textit{indoor} versus \textit{outdoor}, \textit{black} versus \textit{white}) despite with CLIP or BLIP-2 features.
+Their performances (with CLIP or BLIP-2) are indeed not better than ITV (without CLIP or BLIP-2).